iamshahd/DLND-Bike-Sharing-Prediction/README.md

 # DLND-Bike-Sharing-Prediction
-My projects for Udacity's Deep Learning Nanodegree, completed on September 26th, 2019.
+Project 1 for Udacity's Deep Learning Nanodegree.
+The data comes from the UCI Machine Learning Database.